conchyliculture/webwatchr/README.md

         url: "https://www.mydomistoobig.pt",
         every: 10*60 # Check every 10 minutes,
         test: __FILE__ == $0
-    )
+    ).update

 ### The interesting content is a list of Things

-In the following example, everytime the Array returned by `get_content()` changes, this will send an email with code of this element.
+In the following example, you fetch an array of things at every run of the code.
+Only new elements (from the previous run) will be sent to you.

     $: << File.dirname(__FILE__)
     require "classe.rb"